 3. Coordinators implement real, timely solutions.
 A recycling coordinator’s job might include monitoring recycling trends in the office, to keeping tabs on new technology, rules, or regulations that can change the way your office recycles.
 That said, your official coordinator is better prepared to improve different tasks in the office when they have a substantial role.

-4. Coordinators overall save time, waste, and money.
+4. Recycling coordinators overall save time, waste, and money.
 Having a coordinator to schedule meetings, search for grants, provide resourceful posters and signs, or even present recycling data over time can save your business from wasted resources or headaches.
 The coordinator can make sustainable practices run smoothly and efficiently in the office.

 To make sure that your go-to recycling coordinator is doing the best job, be sure to provide adequate support and compensation for their work.
 Providing training and resources as the coordinator’s disposal, adding a small team to help support the position, or providing certain benefits for taking on the role can help make the position and program a successful one.